stanfordhaskell/cs43/assignments/assign4.markdown

 [here](https://gitlab.com/stanford-lambda/stanford-lambda.gitlab.io/tree/master/starter-code/assignment4).

 The homework is simply to extend the language by modifying the code; no new functions need to be written.
+Modifications should be made to `Main.hs`, while `Parser.hs` provides parsing functionality basically as implemented in lecture on Wednesday 2/6.

 As currently implemented, the language consists of expressions like the following.

 ```
 1